SEE YOURSELF REFLECTED

 The mirror is a camera.

-Our patented photographic system puts the power of portraiture in your hands, and results in beautiful, studio-quality images.
+We provide elevated photo booth experiences for social celebrations, brands, and venues.
+Our patented system puts the power of portraiture in your hands, and results in beautiful, studio-quality images.

 Created as a participatory art concept in Brooklyn in 2009, the Self-Portrait Project (SPP) is a system and method for self-representation using a camera, two-way mirror, and remote control.
-Within this system, a camera shoots through the transparent side of a two-way mirror, with the participant located on the reflective side.
+The camera shoots through the transparent side of a two-way mirror, with the participant located on the reflective side.
 Using a remote control, the participant chooses how and when to capture themself.

 In the simple act of letting the model be photographer, the dynamic of the photo changes – as does the energy – and therefore the final image.
 Giving someone who is accustomed to having their picture “taken” the opportunity to document their own likeness on their own terms produces images which address issues of vanity and insecurity, empowerment and self-esteem, superficiality and substance.
 As the photographer and model, you are wholly responsible for the images you create of yourself.